Jerrysuper123/pharmacy-pal/README.md

 ## Summary

 ### Project Context
 Covid19 has strained Singapore's medical system.
-To avoid infection hotspots (i.e. clinics or hospitals), many seek help from pharmacies when falling ill.
-When Googling for nearby pharmacist, the search results might not always be accurate, especially for pharmacies.
+To avoid infection hotspots (i.e. clinics or hospitals), many netizens seek help from pharmacies when falling ill.
+When Googling for nearby pharmacies, the search results might not always be accurate, with clinics and hospitals mixing in.

 In addition, many also started using online sources to do their own symptom diagnosis, at times purchasing drugs on their own.
+This has paved way for the rising of [illegal online pharmacies](https://www.straitstimes.com/singapore/courts-crime/the-rise-of-illegal-online-pharmacies) in Singapore, definitely a cause for concern.

 ### value proposition
 Pharmacy-pal is designed to aid "self-care through pharmacy" in the midst of Covid19.
-Not only does the it gives the the direction for the nearby pharmcy, it also helps you on symptom diagnosis & medication recommendation.
+Not only does the it gives the direction for the nearby pharmcy in addition to registered pharmacist info, it also helps you on symptom diagnosis & medication recommendation.

 ## 1. Strategy
 This section mainly discusses:
-- creator's objective and users' needs match-fit
+- Creator's objective and users' needs match-fit
 - Users' pain points and app features designed to resolve them

 ### Objective